• Home

 Make sure you have the right tools

 Before getting started on the installation, ensure you have the right tools for the job.
-These include an adjustable spanner for tightening the mounting bolts, a flathead screwdriver, star screwdriver, an Allen wrench, and a small hammer.
+These include an adjustable spanner for tightening the mounting bolts, a flathead screwdriver, a star screwdriver, an Allen wrench, and a small hammer.

 Assemble the servo motor

-Next, unpack the servo motor and first thing you will notice is that some of its parts are disassembled.
+Next, unpack the servo motor and the first thing you will notice is that some of its parts are disassembled.
 However, in most units, this is usually only the pulley, in which you may get a cogged and V-belt pulley.
 With these, you just have to select the one that is required.

 V-belt pulleys are the most common because almost all sewing machines are run via a belt.
 Simply fit in the pulley to the motor and tie it up using the provided nut.
 Next, install the pulley cover bracket loosely because you will need to adjust it later.